pingcap/blog/best-practices-for-tidb-load-balancing.md

 We recommend that you use `http://<ip_of_tidb>:10080/status` as the health check because it supports the _graceful shutdown_ feature.
 This feature allows you to drain client connections before you shut down a TiDB Server, and it reduces the impact on applications.
 To benefit from this feature, you must set the [`graceful-wait-before-shutdown` variable](https://docs.pingcap.com/tidb/stable/tidb-configuration-file#graceful-wait-before-shutdown-new-in-v50) to a non-zero value.

 You should avoid health checks that check for `read_only` or other MySQL or InnoDB-specific variables.
-These variables are often implemented as “noop” on TiDB.
+These variables are often implemented as "noop" on TiDB.

 ## Where to put your load balancer